Uniform Choice: History

 Uniform Choice was started by guitarist Myke Bates, bassist Hanson Meyer and drummer Eric Hanna during the spring of 1982 in Newport Beach, California.
 Bates had been playing with a couple of bands previously in Palm Springs and his band, Funeral Information, had played early punk shows with SIN 34 and Black Flag.
 He is also credited for writing the song "Rodney On The ROQ" for KROQ-FM DJ Rodney Bingenheimer, which was performed by Target 13 and appeared on the compilation album Rodney on the ROQ, Vol 2 under the independent record label Posh Boy Records.

 Bates left his skateboard shop, Bates Skates, behind in Palm Springs and moved to Newport Beach.
 He looked to start a new band in Orange County and found Meyer and Hanna who were playing with guitarist Dave Marriott (Hollywood Hate, The Lowdowns, The NightCrawlers) and singer Scott Brandon in a local punk band called Moral Sin.
 Bates had originally joined the lineup of Moral Sin as a second guitarist but soon after, Scott Brandon left the group leaving it without a singer.
 Bates then moved into the dual role of guitarist/singer and suggested the group change its name to Uniform Choice with the explanation that it represented our right to do whatever we wanted to do.

 After about two months, Marriott left the group to pursue other endeavors and the remaining members pressed forward as a power trio.
 Meyer and Bates wrote a number of songs together over the course of the next two years including "War is Here" and "Don't Take the Car You'll Kill Yourself".
-After the punk club Cuckoo's Nest (nightclub) closed down, there were limited clubs for the band to play in the Orange County area.
+After the punk club Cuckoo's Nest closed down, there were limited clubs for the band to play in the Orange County area.
 Not too long after the closure of the Cuckoo's Nest, the club reopened as "The Concert Factory" and it was there that Uniform Choice played most of their early shows in late 1982.
 Bates played guitar and sang lead vocals in the beginning until the group landed on lead singer Elliott Colla, a former classmate of Meyer and Hanna's from Corona Del Mar High School.
 The band experimented with other singers before Colla.
 Newport Beach local Eric Whittick sang for a short while.
 And later in the tradition of X-Ray Spex, 14-year-old Jennifer Harper fronted the band for a short time along with second guitar player Eric VonArab (Love Canal).